wangluheng328/Covid19-and-Crime/submission/README.md

 9. Correlation Analysis
-    typecrime_newconfirmed_day_corr
+    - typecrime_newconfirmed_day_corr.scala
-      put typecrime_newconfirmed_day_corr.scala from ana_code/correlation_analysis folder to hdfs makesure that crime_type.csv and epid_clean.csv are also on hdfs run by open spark and type command :load typecrime_newconfirmed_day_corr.scala the correlation between four types of crime counts and daily counts of newly confirmed covid cases will be print on the screen
+      - put typecrime_newconfirmed_day_corr.scala from ana_code/correlation_analysis folder to hdfs
+      - make sure that crime_type.csv and epid_clean.csv are also on hdfs
+      - run by open spark and type command :load typecrime_newconfirmed_day_corr.scala
+      - the correlation between four types of crime counts and daily counts of newly confirmed covid cases will be print on the screen
+    - allcrime_newconfirmed_day_corr.scala
+      - put allcrime_newconfirmed_day_corr.scala from ana_code/correlation_analysis folder to hdfs
+      - run by open spark and type command :load allcrime_newconfirmed_day_corr.scala
+      - a correlation coefficient of -0.6756 will be printed (please refer to screenshot named `ca_newconfirmed_day.png`)
+    - allcrime_newdeceased_day_corr.scala
+      - put allcrime_newdeceased_day_corr.scala from ana_code/correlation_analysis folder to hdfs
+      - run by open spark and type command :load allcrime_newdeceased_day_corr.scala
+      - a correlation coefficient of -0.6670 will be printed (please refer to screenshot named `ca_newdeceased_day.png`)
+    - allcrime_newconfirmed_month_corr.scala
+      - put allcrime_newconfirmed_month_corr.scala from ana_code/correlation_analysis folder to hdfs
+      - run by open spark and type command :load allcrime_newconfirmed_month_corr.scala
+      - a correlation coefficient of -0.8915 will be printed (please refer to screenshot named `ca_newconfirmed_month.png`)
+    - allcrime_newdeceased_month_corr.scala
+      - put allcrime_newdeceased_month_corr.scala from ana_code/correlation_analysis folder to hdfs
+      - run by open spark and type command :load allcrime_newdeceased_month_corr.scala
+      - a correlation coefficient of -0.8450 will be printed (please refer to screenshot named `ca_newdeceased_month.png`)